-Beside those, in Serbia mediation is another alternative dispute mechanisms.
+Besides those mentioned above, mediation is another alternative dispute mechanism which is available in Serbia.
 A mediator is a neutral person who helps the parties to come to an agreement in relation to the dispute at hand.
-A mediator's position can be formal or informal and he/she does not render a decision that is binding; rather he/she helps the parties to find the solution by themselves.
+A mediator's position can be formal or informal and he/she does not render a decision that is binding; rather, he/she helps the parties to find the solution by themselves.